 How Do Arctic Animals Stay Warm in Icy Water? (use two ziplock bags instead of the gloves so that the whole class can try it out).

-More great primary ideas from our blogger friends:
+More Science Project Ideas from our blogger friends:

 Bicolor Flowers :: Playdough to Plato